levoxtrip/PKB/docs/topics/theSage.md

 Sometimes we get complacent because we do the same things every day - get out of your rut - change your routine work at a different place

+#### Spiral thinking

+##### Tools
+Focus on your breath
+Name 5 things or impressions that you see,hear, feel right now Name 5 sounds that you here right now
+Name 5 body feelings

+Than each 4, 3, 2, 1

+#### Active Mind

+##### Tools
+Rewatch favorite movie from adelescence, try to notice a many details of an object close to you.

+Cold water

+Hate playlist

 ### Thoughts
 Our thoughts shape our world